bgd-labs/aave-proposals-v3/src/20241104_AaveV3Ethereum_OnboardRsETHToAaveV3Ethereum/OnboardRsETHToAaveV3Ethereum.md

 Additionaly [0xac140648435d03f784879cd789130F22Ef588Fcd](https://etherscan.io/address/0xac140648435d03f784879cd789130F22Ef588Fcd) has been set as the emission admin for rsETH and the corresponding aToken.

-A new rsETH-Correlated e-mode has also been added:
+A new rsETH LST main e-mode has also been added:

 | Parameter             | Value | Value  | Value |
 | --------------------- | ----- | ------ | ----- |